 Using WordPress Guarantees Rankings

-“Get a WordPress site and your rankings will shoot to the top!”
-Yes, using WordPress offers benefits that other site structures do not have when it comes to enhancing your ability to court search engines.
+“Get a WordPress site, and your rankings will shoot to the top!”
+Yes, using WordPress offers benefits that other site structures do not have when enhancing your ability to court search engines.

 But no experienced professional running a legitimate shop will ever promise or guarantee future results.
-Either in position or for length of time — regardless of the platform your website is on.
+So, either in position or for a length of time — regardless of the platform your website is on.

 The fact is no one has any idea what search engine algorithms will be tomorrow.
-Heck, no one knows exactly what they are today!
+Heck, no one knows precisely what those algorithms are today.
 Let alone a week or a month from now.